Free Consultation

 Due Dates & Annual Reconciliation

 STP must be filed to the ATO on or before the payment date of the payroll.
 This means, you cannot pay your employees and then record the payroll and file to the ATO later.
 Penalties for late lodgement or non-lodgement will apply.
-The ATO have announced they will waive penalties for the first 12 months of STP rollout to allow business owners to navigate the new system.

 Instead of issuing payment summaries which were due by 14th July each year to employees, all employers will be required to lodge an Annual STP Reconciliation.
 This reconciliation will send final figures to the ATO for all employees.
 This data will be used to pre-populate individual tax returns and will appear in employee’s MyGov account.